-One idea to get started with your vintage and eclectic styling is to find out the year your home was built in and use that decade or time period to help you find antiques and other accessories that would fit in with the original features of the home.
+One idea to get started with your vintage and eclectic styling is to find out the year your home was built and use that decade or time period to help you find antiques and other accessories that would fit in with the original features of the home.
 Then you can expand into lighting fixtures, wall colors and wallpaper patterns, and furniture choices.

 Vibrant Colors Can Help Small Spaces

 While you might want to go neutral to play up the natural features of your home, you can also try to go the opposite direction and add in pops of vibrant color.
 Whether it's on the furniture, throw pillows, rugs, or wall, bright colors can help enhance a small space and make tight spaces seem bigger.
 Accent walls, for example, tend to draw the eye and light of a room, which can make it seem much larger.

 You can also bring vibrant colors to the exterior and paint the house a distinctive color to help highlight the architecture and shape of your home.
 And, if you don't want to paint the entire house, you can add pops of color with a bright front door to add additional character or outdoor furniture that stands out with vibrant colors or patterns.

 Some colors make a room look bigger, tricking the eye into viewing a home in an entirely new light.
 And while some might suggest that bright colors can make small spaces too busy, the character and quirkiness that comes in a cottage can help make those vibrant colors work more than other styles of small homes.

 Create Cozy Spaces You'll Love Spending Time In